rhysf/HaplotypeTools/README.md

 ## Updates:

-* 20 October 2025 - Fix directionality issue where some crossovers are being identified only in 1 direction but not the other.
-Also, some code tidy up.
+* 20 October 2025
+  - Fixed directionality issue where some crossovers were only identified in one direction.
+  - Major code cleanup for readability and consistency (simplified `make_printable_lines` logic).
+  - Added refined crossover classification:
+        • Crossover_likely_gene_conversion — detected crossovers <1 kb apart.
+  	• Crossover_meiosis_candidate — isolated crossovers ≥1 kb apart with ≥3 phased sites on each side.
+  - Added refined summary output with counts and percentages of new crossover categories.
+  - Introduced new R script for plotting crossover distance distributions, including log-scaled histograms and automatic PDF output.
+  - General improvements to structure, logging, and output consistency.
 * 20 October 2021 - Example data included
 * 21 June 2021 - Stable release